 September 15 kicked off the month-long celebration of National Hispanic Heritage Month.
-This month, Nevada Health Link encourages you to consider how you can promote Hispanic and Latino health through physical activity and other related health behaviors.
-Americans all over the nation have been observing Hispanic Heritage Month for more than 50 years to appreciate the vast histories, cultures, and contributions from Spain, Mexico, the Caribbean, and Central and South America.
-The celebration lasts for 30 days and also commemorates the independence for several Latin American countries.
+This month, Nevada Health Link encourages you to consider how you can promote Hispanic and Latino health through physical activity and other related health behaviors, and to be aware of health disparities among the Hispanic population.
+Americans all over the nation have been observing Hispanic Heritage Month for more than 50 years to appreciate the vast histories, cultures, and contributions of Spain, Mexico, the Caribbean, and Central and South America.
+The celebration lasts for 30 days and also commemorates the independence of several Latin American countries.

-Nevada Health Link is providing Spanish-language resources that can help both professionals and clients communicate important initiatives for Hispanic health, such as physical activity, well-being, and other steps to take to achieve lifelong wellness.
+Nevada Health Link provides Spanish-language resources that can help both professionals and clients communicate important initiatives for Hispanic health, such as physical activity, well-being, and other steps to take to achieve lifelong wellness.
 All plans with Nevada Health Link cover the 10 essential health benefits.

 Latinos and Hispanics represent 53 percent of the anticipated population growth in the next five years.
-These communities not only show similar vulnerability to mental illness as the general population, but also face disparities to access and receive quality treatment.
+Despite this, higher rates of mental illness and health disparities among the Hispanic population are common due to difficulty accessing and receiving quality treatment.

-When it comes to health and well-being, the lack of resources are distressing for these communities:
+When it comes to health and well-being, the lack of resources is distressing for these communities:

-- 1 in 4 Hispanic/Latinos don’t have health insurance
+- 1 in 4 Hispanics/Latinos don’t have health insurance

-- 37 percent of Hispanic/Latinos have had someone in their household lose their employer-provided insurance during COVID-19.
+- 37 percent of Hispanics/Latinos have had someone in their household lose their employer-provided insurance during COVID-19.

-- Hispanic/Latino neighborhoods have 19 percent less pharmacies than non-Hispanic/Latino communities.
+- Hispanic/Latino neighborhoods have 19 percent fewer pharmacies than non-Hispanic/Latino communities.